 Located within the city of Lyonouse, the Fountain of Chenasse is known for its healing properties and soothing qualities.
 Legend has it that this fountain and its mystical waters from a bygone age were the tears of an immortal being who wept for her children that were lost.
 Many also believe that throwing a coin into the fountain and making a wish will increase the chances of said wish coming true.
 It is not known if this is factual, but the amount of wealth pulled from the fountain each year is enough to make many believe this tale.
 The wealth gathered is generally sent to the Luminarums for caretaking the orphanages.

 One of the crops that does well in Vendaeros is the grape, and so Vendaeros is known for its incredible wines.
-One of the best producers of wine is Chateau Savigne, located near the city of Joreaux.
+One of the best producers of wine is Chateau Savigne, located near the city of Joreaux on Pinarde.
 Every year thousands of casks are produced from this fertile area and Chateau Savigne is chief amongst these.
-Though a small vineyard before the Ascension, Chateau Savigne has grown into a powerhouse in the vintaculture community and its wines are enjoyed across the lands, especially by those of prominent families.
+Though a small vineyard before the Ascension, Chateau Savigne has grown into a powerhouse in the vineyard community and its wines are enjoyed across the lands, especially by those of prominent families.

 After the Ascension, it soon became evident that the lands were being infused by two main sources, Astra and Air.
 The lands from before were known to have a small amount of these forces, but after the Ascension they pervaded everything; the land, water, flora, fauna and yes, even the people began to change.
 ‘Essential Air’ was found in great quantities, and it became clear that Vendaeros rising into the air was due to the prodigious amounts of this force that was found in the rocks and earth itself.